-Description Legislative changes are increasing required standards and compliance, especially regarding impacts on freshwater.
-The National Policy Statement for Freshwater Management and Horizon's Regional Council One Plan are impacting consents for water take and wastewater discharge.
+Description Legislative changes are especially regarding im for Freshwater Manag impacting consents fo Legislative changes are increasing required standards and compliance, especially regarding impacts on freshwater.
+The National Policy Statement For Freshwater Management and Horizon's Regional Council One Plan are mpacting consents for water take and wastewater discharge.
 Planned reform of the Resource Management Act is also likely to have impacts in terms of planning and consenting of core infrastructure activities, however this is currently unknown.

-Impact Conditions of resource consents may be altered significantly resulting in major investments to meet conditions.
-Council may have to consider alternative systems such as combining existing schemes through piping wastewater to another treatment plant.
+Impact Conditions of resource consents may be altered significantly resu in major investments to meet conditions.
+Council may have to co alternative systems such as combining existing schemes through wastewater to another treatment plant.
 This could also impact operating costs of the schemes by potentially requiring treatment / filtration of discharges.
 The length of consent renewals could be reduced to 10 years or less.
 This would result in the need to budget for many more renewal processes.

-Changing regulations and compliance could also result in some forms of intensive farming becoming un-profitable in Tararua, and a general reduction in farming income.
-This could have a major impact on the district economy, and the ability to pay rates over time.

-Potential Increase Short Term
+Changing regulations a intensive farming beco in farming income.
+This and the ability to pay ra nd compliance cou ming un-profitable s could have a majo ates over time. uld also result in some forms of e in Tararua, and a general reduction or impact on the district economy, LoS Change Timing Uncertainty Activity Potential Increase Short Term (next 3 years) on MED THEE